-South Africa and Lithuania entered into diplomatic relations in 2008 and the first Lithuanian Ambassador to South Africa was appointed in 2015.
+South Africa and Lithuania entered into diplomatic relations in 2008, and the first Lithuanian Ambassador to South Africa was appointed in 2015.
 The South African Embassy in Sweden is accredited to Lithuania.
-Relations between South Africa and Lithuania are coordinated at Senior Official Level.
-The main areas of cooperation between South

-Africa and Lithuania include trade and investment, energy, transport, science and technology, and academic and cultural cooperation.
+Relations between South Africa and Lithuania are coordinated at Senior Official level.
+The main areas of cooperation between the two countries include trade and investment, energy, transport, science and technology, academic and cultural cooperation.